 Where does The Ghan stop?

-On The Ghan Expedition, you stop at Katherine, Alice Springs and Coober Pedy.
+On The Ghan Expedition, which runs from April to October, you stop at Katherine, Alice Springs and Coober Pedy.
 There’s one stop each day.

 What happens when you stop?